-Other minor changes not listed above are shown in the following table.
+Other minor changes not listed above are shown in Table 1.
 The table also shows which zoning designations allow each use.
 The following defines the land use acronyms shown in the table.

-D - Downtown

-GB - Gateway Business
+D - Downtown GB - Gateway Business

 TC - Transitional Commercial